-6. V. is a 24-year-old transgender woman from Mexico.
-She speaks Spanish and lives in Indianapolis.
+2. V. is a transgender woman from Mexico.
+She speaks Spanish and lives in Indianapolis, Indiana.
 Her merits hearing is May 20, 2024.
-(20-0144743).
+(20-0144743)

-V. recently came out as trans.
+V. recently came out as transgender.
 As a child, she was mistreated because people saw her as an effeminate gay boy.
 She was physically and verbally harmed in school.
-V. became increasingly afraid of living in Mexico when LGBTQ friends were murdered.
+V. became increasingly afraid of living in Mexico after LGBTQ friends were murdered.
 She fears that now, as a transgender woman, she would be targeted.
 V. missed her one year filing deadline, as she entered in September 2018 and applied for asylum in November 2020.
-PBAs can argue that V.'s coming out as trans is a changed circumstance that excuses her one year filing deadline.
+V.'s pro bono attorneys can argue that V.'s coming out as transgender is a changed circumstance that excuses her one year filing deadline.
 V.'s merits hearing is on May 20, 2024.
-PBAs will need to file all evidence with the court 15 days in advance.
-PBAs also need to complete biometrics.
+All affidavits and supporting materials will be due 15 days prior to V.'s merits hearing, which is set for May 20, 2024.